xdas-dev/xpick/README.md

 ## Usage

 ```
-xpick <path_to_your_database>
+xpick <paths_to_your_database>
 ```

-The path to the database is optional.
-If not given you will have to provide it in the app (without autocompletion).
+The paths to your databases is optional.
+You can use wildcards.

 If you work on a remote machine, you need to forward do port forwarding.
 VSCode automatically does it for you.
 You can check in the PORT tab of the bottom pannel that every thing is configure correctly.
 The same port number should be used on the remote and local machine.
 If the default port (5006) is already in use you can specify another port with the `--port` option.